My Morning Jacket: Shift in sound (2008–2013)

 The band's next release, Evil Urges, marked a considerable shift in their sound, and it received polarizing reactions from fans and critics.
 Many songs on the album developed on 90-minute walks James would embark on in Louisville.
 Its lyrics centered on a relationship that fell apart shortly before recording.
 To promote the album, the band appeared on Saturday Night Live.
 The band toured in support of the record that summer, which included a storied appearance at Bonnaroo Music Festival in Manchester, Tennessee.
 The band, beginning at midnight, performed for four hours in the rain.
 Unfazed by a torrential downpour for much of its first half, the band's set went on to feature thirty-five songs, including all but two tracks from Evil Urges and numerous covers, and featured a guest appearance from Kirk Hammett of Metallica.
 The set has commonly been regarded among the band's personal best and one of the best in the history of the festival.
 Rolling Stone called it "career-defining."
 Evil Urges was nominated for a Grammy for Best Alternative Rock Album.
 My Morning Jacket performed before a sold-out crowd at Madison Square Garden in New York.

 The band members appeared as themselves in the American Dad! episode, "My Morning Straitjacket", which aired on November 22, 2009.
+The episode is based on American Dad! co-creator Mike Barker's "life-changing experience" at the band's 2008 Bonnaroo performance.

 In 2010, My Morning Jacket took up residency at New York's Terminal 5 on October 18, 19, 21, 22 and 23, performing one of its five studio releases each night along with additional material from the relevant period.
 According to the September 16, 2010 issue of Rolling Stone, My Morning Jacket started working on its next LP.
 "We've got five songs done," says front man Jim James.
 "It'll probably be out next spring."
 James co-produced the record with The Decemberists collaborator Tucker Martine in an old church in My Morning Jacket's hometown of Louisville, Kentucky.
 "We're trying to do everything but the strings live," said James.
 "There's something old and dirty-sounding about it."
 The band's sixth album Circuital was released on May 31, 2011.
 The band toured for two years in support of Circuital.
 In 2013, it embarked on a tour alongside Wilco and Bob Dylan that left band members disappointed, as they had falsely been told Dylan desired to work with them.